IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-into-zospt-cics-region.md

 ### Stop your CICS region

-The CICS region and the applications running in it can be stopped if you are not going to be using it for a while by using command:
+The CICS region and the applications running in it can be stopped if you are not going to be using them for a while by using command:

 ```console
 zowe zos-uss issue ssh "zospt stop my_cics_region"